j54n1n/rfm69/README.md

 `sudo pacman -S wiringpi`.
 * Compile the RFM69 library with `g++` and `-lwiringPi`.
 * Linux kernels less than version 4.1.x may require root for execution.
+* The declaration of the SpiDevice class is nearly identical as for the Arduino except that the first template parameter is used instead to describe the selected SPI channel.
+For example channel 0 is SPI bus with CE0 pin, channel 1 is SPI bus with CE1 ect. it is not the actual Slave Select GPIO pin as it is used in the Arduino implementation.

 ### Further reading
 * http://jeelabs.org/book/1513d